-The modules is this section provide thermodynamic properties of hydrogen gas and hydrogen releases, which are needed to calculate different aspects of hydrogen dispersion and combustion.
+The modules in this section provide thermodynamic properties of hydrogen gas and hydrogen releases, which are needed to calculate different aspects of hydrogen dispersion and combustion.
 These calculations are called from several of the other models.
 They are described here in detail, and then referred to in subsequent sections.

-4.1.1 Abel-Noble equation of state
+4.1.1 Abel-Noble Equation of State